eamoruso/my-api/README.md

 # Development
-This is was developed and used for testing my ZombieAPI application.
+This was developed and utilized for testing my ZombieAPI application.
+It adheres to best practices in API backend development.